richardpiazza/MiseEnPlace/README.md

 The `Convertable` protocol defines the properties needed to be able to perform conversion and translation.
 An extension to the protocol offers many important methods for scaling a measurement based on it's ratio.

-#### Float.swift

-An internal extension offering fraction support and recursive calculations.

-#### Measurement.swift
+#### CookingMeasurement.swift

 Represents a amount and unit pairing.
-A `Measurement` has several key properties and functions for tranlating human-readable strings.
+A `CookingMeasurement` has several key properties and functions for tranlating human-readable strings.

 #### Ratio.swift

 A defined relationship between volume and weight.

+#### Double+MiseEnPlace.swift

+An extension to `Double` with functions for determining value quality and converting one amount to another within the same `MeasurementSystemMethod`.

+#### Fraction.swift

+An enum with fraction values used within the `MiseEnPlace` framework.

+#### Intergral.swift

+An enum with common intergral values.
+This is primarily used for the iOS MeasurementInputView.